Hodgkin Lymphoma: The Basics

 Author: Marisa Healy, BSN, RN

 Hodgkin lymphoma (HL) is a cancer of the lymph nodes and lymphatic tissue.
 HL happens when infection-fighting cells in the lymph nodes begin to grow out of control.
-It affects the immune system and can be called a “blood cancer”.
+It affects the immune system and is a “blood cancer”.

 There are two types of HL: classical and nodular lymphocyte-predominant.